Choojermelon/Altemia/content/Story/Fate Episodes/S12-13/Affections Warmed by the Sun.md

 ---
-title: Feelings Warmed by the Sun
+title: Affections Warmed by the Sun
 tags:
   - fate-episode
   - zaaru